richard-1933/sample-repo/README.md

 # sample-repo
-This is a sample repository
+This is a sample repository which used for testing